(revised 17th June 2013)

 The next method of treatment is to use drugs which reduce gastric acid secretion like ranitidine, omeprazole, rabeprazole etc. These methods give good relief to the problem by reducing gastric acid secretions.
 However as they do not tackle the cause of the problem the problem usually recurs.

 Measures which reduce gastric acid prevent the stomach from carrying out an important function.
 This is to kill bacteria, parasites and viruses from the food as well as from the secretions swallowed from the nose throat and lungs.
 As a result the peptic ulcers are often infected by an opportunistic bacteria which takes advantage of the low acid level called Heliobacter Pylori.
 Infection with H. Pylori prevents the healing of the ulcer and may require antibiotics or homeopathic treatment to heal.

-Treatments with drugs which protect the stomach lining like sucralfate and bismuth sub oxide are far more rational forms of treatment.
+Treatment with drugs which protect the stomach lining like sucralfate and bismuth sub oxide are a far more rational form of treatment.

-Another effective alternative to antacids is to drink cold water which cools the stomach, reducing the acid secretion.
-Eating of alkaline foods (Refer to list of alkaline foods in Properties of Foods and avoiding high protein and fat foods, spices, alcohol, smoking and stress management are equally effective alternatives.
+Another effective alternative to antacids, is to drink cold water which cools the stomach, reducing the acid secretion.
+Eating of alkaline foods (Refer to list of alkaline foods in Properties of Foods and avoiding high protein and fat foods, spices, alcohol, smoking and stress management are also equally effective alternatives.

 Food is digested and should be expelled from the body as stools within fourteen to eighteen hours.
 If it takes longer than twenty four hours for the undigested food to be expelled we are constipated.
 If it takes less then twelve hours it means that intestine is moving the food along too fast and is often labeled as IBS or irritable bowel syndrome.